stanjdev/Caffeinder/README.md

 git clone -b dev https://github.com/stanjdev/Caffinder

+Run this command after you clone dev to ensure your fork has the same information:

+git remote set-url --add origin <<Addyour repo link here>>

 Each member of the team should do the initial clone onto their local machine with the dev brach of the repo (not main).